atenearesearchgroup/CEP-Preprocessing/README.md

 # CEP for data stream preprocessing

-This repository contains additional material for the paper entitled _Data stream preprocessing for online data mining using complex event processing_, currently under revision.
+This repository contains additional material for the paper entitled _Rule-based preprocessing for data stream mining using complex event processing_, currently under revision.

 The repository includes code and datasets for reproducibility purposes, as well as extended experimental results and statistical analysis.